 - One or your main barriers/challenges that your team is experiencing or has experienced in your ongoing QI work.

-You will then work together with other teams within your small working group to discuss ideas, possible solutions, QI methods or possible adaptations to your work in order to overcome and work through these barriers.
+Work together with other teams within your network to discuss ideas, possible solutions, QI methods or possible adaptations to your work in order to overcome and work through these barriers.

-The overall aim is to provide you with some space in which to share your progress with others and work through your problems/barriers related to your QI work with other teams.
+The overall aim is to provide you and your peers with some space in which to share your progress and work through problems/barriers related to your QI work as a community of practice.

-With your team, work your way through the videos and exercises below –
+With your team, work your way through the videos and additional points for discussion below:

 Sustain and gain